PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 }
 ```

-Now that we have our service, the final thing that we need to do is to add a front end to display the content of our audit log.
+Now that we have our service, the final thing that we need to do is to add a frontend to display the content of our audit log.
 Firstly `cd` into the `webapp` directory and create two files: `views/audit.ejs` and `routes/audit.js`.
 Open audit.ejs in an editor and add the following code:

 ```html
 <!DOCTYPE html>